 How long does it take to achieve ketosis?

-The transition time to nutritional ketosis will depend on many factors, including individual glycogen levels (stored glucose), activity level, age, the extent of carbohydrate restriction, and your overall diet.
+This is the first KETO DIET FAQ and the answer is: The transition time to nutritional ketosis will depend on many factors, including individual glycogen levels (stored glucose), activity level, age, the extent of carbohydrate restriction, and your overall diet.
 While many individuals will enter ketosis after approximately four days of following a ketogenic diet, some individuals may take longer.

 Do I need to track calories?